dado3212/Sudoku-Solver/README.md

 # Sudoku Solver

+I originally wrote the Python version of this on a long plane flight, after getting stuck on one of the sudoku puzzles in the back of the book.
+Then, on a similarly long flight, I adapted it into a web application.
+The web version is in the separate [`web`](tree/web) branch.

+### Web Version

+You can check out the source code on the [`web` branch](tree/web) of this repository for more information about its functionality or pictures of it in action, or just check out a live version at https://alexbeals.com/projects/sudoku.

 ### Python Version

-On a long plane flight, I got stuck on one of the sudoku puzzles in the back of the book.
-So, I decided to see if I could write a Python program to solve it automatically.
-This is the result.

 It has an interface so that you can quickly enter in a sudoku puzzle, and either complete to see the solution, or step through move by move.
 It allows you to view the grid at any time, in both a small view
 ```